kanboard/documentation/source/user_guide/analytics.rst

 Project Analytics
 =================

-Each project have an analytics section.
+Each project has an analytics section.
 Depending on how you are using Kanboard, you can see those reports:

 User Repartition